FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 What are automatic substitutions in FPL Draft?

-Automatic substitutions replace players in your starting lineup who did not play in the Gameweek.
-The system automatically brings in players from your bench according to the FPL formation rules.
+Automatic substitutions replace players in your starting lineup who didn't play in the Gameweek.
+The system brings in players from your bench according to the FPL formation rules.

 How to play FPL Draft?

-To play FPL Draft, join or create a private league, participate in the draft to select players, set your lineup every Gameweek, and manage transfers using waivers and free agents throughout the season.
+To play FPL Draft, join or create a private league, draft your players, set your lineup each Gameweek, and manage your squad through waivers and free agents.